xi-xo/event-curia/README.md

 Follow the instructions in the terminal to open the app **Usage**
 Explore Events: Browse through a curated list of events and find the ones that interest you.
-Sign Up: Click on an event to view details and sign up with ease.
+Sign Up: Click on an event to view details and sign up with ease, once signed up will promp to add to google calendar **Technologies Used**
-**Technologies Used**
 React Native
 Eventbrite API
+Google Calendar API
+Supabase
 JavaScript
-Supabase